lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

     An updated results view in which the xy plot uses the magnitude columns.

-See also for additional demonstrations of how to use the Portal's Single Table Query.:ref:`Examples-DP0-1-Notebooks`
+See also :ref:`Examples-DP0-1-Notebooks` for additional demonstrations of how to use the Portal's Single Table Query.

 ADQL Queries
 ============